 In National Vodka Day, you can safely raise a toast to this holiday!
-This is a versatile drink in terms of alcohol – it is drunk alone or mixed with other drinks, getting rich in taste cocktails.
+This is a versatile drink in terms of alcohol – it is drunk alone or mixed with other drinks, resulting in rich and flavorful cocktails.
 On October 4, you can relax and have some fun, right?

-The drink is closely associated with Eastern Europe.
-It is not known for certain in which country it was produced first.
-Russia and Poland compete in this matter, although it is customary to consider the first to be the creators.
-The word “vodka” comes from the Russian combination “little water”.
-Perhaps it was created in Russia in the 9th century.
-In the Napoleonic era, French and Russian soldiers were scattered across the territories, so it was popularized.
+The drink is closely associated with Eastern Europe, and it is not known for certain in which country it was produced first.
+Russia and Poland compete in this matter, although it is customary to consider the Russians as the first creators.
+The word “vodka” comes from the Russian combination “little water”, and it is thought to have been created in Russia in the 9th century.
+In the Napoleonic era, French and Russian soldiers were scattered across the territories, popularizing the drink.

 In the US, National Vodka Day has existed since 2009.
-The date is mentioned on news portals and magazines.
-Who came up with the idea of celebrating this day remains a mystery, perhaps we will find out someday.
+The date is mentioned on news portals and magazines, and the originator of the idea remains a mystery.

 - contains 40% alcohol and 60% water;

 - can be very strong – for example, in Scotland, the fortress reaches 88,8%.
 Black vodka is also produced in the same country;